-Term Definition access level A permission assigned to a user to control which Perforce commands the user can execute.
-See protections . admin access An access level that gives the user permission to run Perforce commands that override metadata , but do not affect the state of the server. apple file type Perforce file type assigned to Macintosh files that are stored using AppleSingle format, permitting the data fork and resource fork to be stored as a single file. atomic change transaction Grouping operations affecting a number of files in a single transaction.
+Definition A permission assigned to a user to control which Perforce commands the user can execute.
+See protections .
+An access level that gives the user permission to run Perforce commands that override metadata , but do not affect the state of the server.
+Perforce file type assigned to Macintosh files that are stored using AppleSingle format, permitting the data fork and resource fork to be stored as a single file.
+Grouping operations affecting a number of files in a single transaction.
 If all operations in the transaction succeed, all the files are updated.
-If any operation in the transaction fails, none of the files are updated. base The file revision on which two newer, conflicting file revisions are based. binary file type Perforce file type assigned to a non-text file.
-By default, the contents of each revision are stored in full and the file is stored in compressed format. branch (noun) A codeline created by copying another codeline, as opposed to a codeline that was created by adding original files. branch is often used as a synonym for branch view . (verb) To create a codeline branch with p4 integrate. branch form The Perforce form you use to modify a branch. branch specification Specifies how a branch is to be created by defining the location of the original codeline and the branch.
+If any operation in the transaction fails, none of the files are updated.
+The file revision on which two newer, conflicting file revisions are based.
+Perforce file type assigned to a non-text file.
+By default, the contents of each revision are stored in full and the file is stored in compressed format. (noun) A codeline created by copying another codeline, as opposed to a codeline that was created by adding original files. branch is often used as a synonym for branch view . (verb) To create a codeline branch with p4 integrate.
+The Perforce form you use to modify a branch.
+Specifies how a branch is to be created by defining the location of the original codeline and the branch.
 The branch specification is used by the integration process to create and update branches.
-Client workspaces, labels, and branch specifications cannot share the same name. branch view A specification of the branching relationship between two codelines in the depot.
+Client workspaces, labels, and branch specifications cannot share the same name.
+A specification of the branching relationship between two codelines in the depot.
 Each branch view has a unique name, and defines how files are mapped from the originating codeline to the target codeline.
 See branch .

-n atomic change transaction in Perforce.
-The changes becified in the changelist are not stored in the depot until the hangelist is submitted to the depot. he Perforce form you use to modify a changelist. he Perforce form you use to modify a changelist. he unique numeric identifier of a changelist. he process of sending email to users who have registered their terest in changes made to specified files in the depot. copy of the underlying server metadata at a particular oment in time.
-See metadata . he Perforce form you use to define a client workspace. name that uniquely identifies the current client workspace. he root directory of a client workspace.
-If two or more client orkspaces are located on one machine, they cannot share a bot directory. he right-hand side of a mapping within a client view, becifying where the corresponding depot files are located in he client workspace. set of mappings that specifies the correspondence between le locations in the depot and the client workspace. irectories on the client computer where you work on file visions managed by Perforce.
-By default, the client orkspace name assumed to be name of the host machine on hich the client workspace is located; set the P4CLIENT nvironment variable to override the default name, Client orkspaces, labels, and branch specifications cannot share the ame name. set of files that evolve collectively.
-One codeline can be ranched from another, allowing each set of files to evolve eparately.
+Term Definition changelist An atomic change transaction in Perforce.
+The changes specified in the changelist are not stored in the depot until the changelist is submitted to the depot. changelist form The Perforce form you use to modify a changelist. changelist number The unique numeric identifier of a changelist. change review The process of sending email to users who have registered their interest in changes made to specified files in the depot. checkpoint A copy of the underlying server metadata at a particular moment in time.
+See metadata . client form The Perforce form you use to define a client workspace. client name A name that uniquely identifies the current client workspace. client root The root directory of a client workspace.
+If two or more client workspaces are located on one machine, they cannot share a root directory. client side The right-hand side of a mapping within a client view, specifying where the corresponding depot files are located in the client workspace. client view A set of mappings that specifies the correspondence between file locations in the depot and the client workspace. client workspace Directories on the client computer where you work on file revisions managed by Perforce.
+By default, the client workspace name assumed to be name of the host machine on which the client workspace is located; set the P4CLIENT environment variable to override the default name, Client workspaces, labels, and branch specifications cannot share the same name. codeline A set of files that evolve collectively.
+One codeline can be branched from another, allowing each set of files to evolve separately.